geonetwork/doc/source/customizing-application/implementing-a-schema-plugin.rst

 Procedure for adding schematron rules, working within the schematrons directory:

 #.
 Place your schematron rules in 'rules'.
-Naming convetion is
+Naming convention is
    'schematron-rules-<suffix>.sch' eg. ``schematron-rules-iso-mcp.sch``.
    Place localized strings for the rule assertions into 'rules/loc/<language_prefix>'.